Declarative Container Configuration¶

 Then, you can define system level and Python dependencies.

-The system level dependencies require a Debian or Ubuntu derived base image to ensure the availability of apt
+The system level dependencies require a Debian or Ubuntu derived base image to ensure the availability of apt.

-The Python dependencies can be regular package dependencies, but you can also supply requirements files by prefixing them with -r
+The Python dependencies can be regular package dependencies, but you can also supply requirements files by prefixing them with -r or --requirement as well as wheel, .whl, files in the build context and editable local installs with -e.

-The latter require that the source directory contains a pyproject.toml
+The latter require that the source directory contains a pyproject.toml.

 build: